saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 <tr><td><h3>Creation of Development User for the SAP HANA System</h3></td><td width=60%></br>&nbsp;Task #2, Using Eclipse IDE, HANA Development Perspective</p></td></tr>
 </table>

-XXXXXX need steps and video links etc.

 ## Description

-In the next steps we will create a technical HANA database user that has the rights to create remote connections and tables, import objects, create Calculation Views, etc.
+In the next steps you will create a technical HANA database user that has the rights to create remote connections and tables, import objects, create Calculation Views, etc.

 ## Prerequisites